George Morton (cricketer)

 George Morton (25 April 1828 – 21 June 1861) was an English first-class cricketer.

 Morton was born at Bedale in April 1828.
-Having played club cricket for a number of sides in the North of England, Morton made his debut in first-class cricket for the North in the North v South fixture of 1853 at The Oval, with him also appearing for an All-England Eleven in the same season against a combined Kent and Sussex cricket team at Tunbridge Wells.
+Having played club cricket for a number of sides in the North of England, Morton made his debut in first-class cricket for the North in the North v South fixture of 1853 at The Oval, with him also appearing for the All England Eleven (AEE) in the same season against a combined Kent and Sussex cricket team at Tunbridge Wells.
 The following year he played for the North in the North v South fixture of 1854, before appearing in the same fixture in 1856.
 Morton scored 19 runs in his four first-class matches, while in hs role as a wicket-keeper he took 8 catches and made 4 stumpings.
 He died at Bedale in June 1861.